Drug Evaluation Committee 2008-38 Scope of a site management organization (SMO) to be included in the clinical trial notification

 In addition, in "(Attachment 1) Items to be Notified in the Notification of Clinical Trial Plan, etc." of "Handling of Notification of Clinical Trial Plan for Drugs by a Person Who Wants to Request a Clinical Trial (No. 0831-10 issued by the Pharmaceutical Affairs Agency on August 31, 2020)," it is stated that "(In the notification of a clinical trial plan, etc.), when a part of operations related to the conduct of a clinical trial at an investigational medical institution is outsourced, the following items should be notified.
 In the case of partial outsourcing of operations related to the implementation of clinical trials at the site, the name and address of the person outsourcing such operations and the scope of the operations to be outsourced must be entered for each site".

-If a clinical trial to be conducted at a site is to be reviewed by a clinical trial review committee established by the head of the site, an SMO that supports the operation and administrative work of the clinical trial review committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if a clinical trial is to be reviewed by an external clinical trial review committee, an SMO that supports the operation and administrative work of that committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if the request for review is made to an outside Clinical Trial Review Committee, the SMO is not considered to be subject to notification of the clinical trial plan, etc., because it provides operational support unrelated to the site where the clinical trial is being conducted.
+If a clinical trial to be conducted at a site is reviewed by a clinical trial review committee established by the Chairperson of the site, an SMO that supports the operation and administrative work of the clinical trial review committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if a clinical trial to be conducted at an external site is reviewed by a clinical trial review committee, an SMO that supports the operation and administrative work of the clinical trial review committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if the request for review is made to an outside Clinical Trial Review Committee, the SMO is not considered to be subject to notification of the clinical trial plan, etc., because it provides operational support unrelated to the site where the clinical trial is being conducted.

 The opinion text has been partially changed in accordance with the issuance of the Notice on Notification of Clinical Trials (No. 0831-10 issued on August 31, 2020 by the Pharmaceutical Affairs Bureau of Japan).